 Funds listed in that category are scholarships from outside sources (such as community organizations, churches and parent’s employers).
 Financial Aid assumes that any Miscellaneous Scholarship checks received on your behalf are funds to be used for the entire academic year unless our office is told otherwise.

-You must inform the Office of Student Financial Aid about any outside scholarships you expect to receive if they are not already listed on your UMMC award notification in Workday.
+You must inform the Office of Student Financial Services about any outside scholarships you expect to receive if they are not already listed on your UMMC award notification in Workday.
 If you receive an award during the academic year that was not accounted for, it can result in paybacks of federal funds and in some cases, scholarship money.
 Please complete the Third Party Scholarship form listed on our website and upload it in Workday to your financial aid account.
 This includes funds that you receive from outside groups like rotary clubs, pageants, local churches, parent employers, and veteran benefits, etc.

 If you receive funds in excess of your eligibility as a result of failure to provide complete and updated information or in the event of institutional error, you will be liable for any resulting overaward.
 An overaward is an overpayment that will be resolved by charging your student tuition account.